 plural noun[usually treated as singular]

-The system of mechanics which relies on Newton’s laws of motion concerning the relations between forces acting and motions occurring.
+The system of mechanics that relies on Newton’s laws of motion concerning the relations between forces acting and motions occurring.

 - In the field of physics, a clear line divides quantum mechanics from traditional Newtonian mechanics, but this is not true for chemistry.